apache/jena-site/source/documentation/fuseki2/__index.md

     - /documentation/serving_data/index.html
 ---

 Apache Jena Fuseki is a SPARQL server.
-It can run as a operating system service, as a Java web application (WAR file), and as a standalone server.
+It can run as an operating system service, as a Java web application (WAR file), and as a standalone server.

-Fuseki comes in in two forms, a single system "webapp", combined with a UI for admin and query, and as "main", a server suitable to run as part of a larger deployment, including [with Docker](fuseki-main.html#docker) or running embedded.
+Fuseki comes in two forms, a single system "webapp", combined with a UI for admin and query, and as "main", a server suitable to run as part of a larger deployment, including [with Docker](fuseki-main.html#docker) or running embedded.
 Both forms use the same core protocol engine and [same configuration file